Building for the future

 and not to the performance of other related entities.

-the entity or people operating the entity?
+investors or to the entity or people operating the entity?

 Do all investors have the same rights?
 Are your units or shares